-This past week, my son had open reduction surgery for hip dysplasia on his right hip.
-He currently has a spica cast that he’ll be sporting for at least the next 6 weeks.
-The last few days have been an adventure for sure and there have been ups and downs emotionally.
+This past week, my son had open-reduction surgery for hip dysplasia on his right hip.
+He currently has a spica cast that he’ll be sporting for at least the next six weeks.
+The last few days have been an adventure for sure, and there have been ups and downs emotionally.

-Plenty of parents have gone through their kids having this surgery and being in a spica cast.
-My wife is part of a few different groups on Facebook and had ideas of what to expect.
+Many parents have gone through their kids having this surgery and being in a spica cast.
+My wife is part of a few different groups on Facebook and has ideas of what to expect.
 I chose not to read up or do any research ahead of time.
 If I’m being honest, I was scared to get ahead of myself.
-I felt I could do my reading and catch up on things once the surgery was complete and I knew my son was ok.
+I felt I could do my reading and catch up on things once the surgery was complete, and I knew my son was ok.

 Our decision to come to the Greenville Shriners Hospital for Children continues to find new ways to solidify that it was the right one.

-Our doctor, Dr. Hyer is amazing.
-She knows her stuff and we’ve always been confident with our son in her hands.
-What gave us an extra sense of calmness today was talking to the anesthesiology, Dr. Wilhoit.
+Our doctor, Dr. Hyer, is amazing.
+She knows her stuff, and we’ve always been confident with our son in her hands.
+What gave us an extra sense of calmness today was talking to the anesthesiologist, Dr. Wilhoit.
 Talk about a man that knows his stuff!!

-This has been hanging over our heads with this surgery since the moment we knew it was going to happen.
+This has been hanging over our heads with this surgery since the moment we knew it would happen.
 The absolute biggest fear I had was our son being put under anesthesia.
-Dr. Wilhoit knew of what was concerning us as soon as we mentioned it and he ultimately dismiss it as not really a concern with what he knew of HG.
+Dr. Wilhoit knew of what was concerning us as soon as we mentioned it, and he ultimately dismissed it as not really a concern with what he knew of HG.

-It gives you a momentary sigh of relief when a doctor tells you that something you’ve been stomach-wrenching worried over isn’t really a concern, but that he’s able to put together a plan around that concern and tailor it for HG.
+It gives you a momentary sigh of relief when a doctor tells you that something you’ve been stomach-wrenching worried over isn’t really a concern but that he can put together a plan around that concern and tailor it for HG.

 My son may be 1 out of 3000 for most doctors, but here, he’s just another Monday.